nishthapaul/IIITB-System-Software-Exercises/hands-on1/README.md

 Q14.
 Write a program to find the type of a file.
 a.
 Input should be taken from command line.
 b. program should be able to identify any type of a file
-- Learnt from book
+- Learnt from book (Chapter 15)
-- Chapter 15
 - Give the file name as argument while running - ```./a.out <filename>```
+- Use lstat() instead of stat()
+- stat() is recognises symbolic link as regular file, while lstat() recognises it as a softlink and returns information of a link.